rashedevs/go/operating-system/class-1.md

 # COMPUTER ARCHITECTURE

+- BC 2700 - abacus

-- Welheim libson - binary number system inventor at 1645
+- Gottfried Wilhelm Leibniz - binary number system inventor at 1645

 - Charles Babbage - father of computer - theoritical concept of first analytical computer 1830.

-- Punch card - (1 card for 1 instruction only, 5 rows and 80 columns)
+- Punch card - (1 card for 1 instruction only, 12 rows and 80 columns)

 - Ada lovelace - First programmer who wrote the algorithm to calculate Bernaulli's number at 1843.